The Abe Clan (1995 film): Production

 The film is a television film adaptation of the 1913 short story "Abe ichizoku" by Mori Ōgai (translated into English under the titles "The Abe Family" as well as "The Abe Clan"), which was inspired by the junshi loyalty suicides committed by Russo-Japanese War hero General Nogi Maresuke and his wife on the day of the funeral of Emperor Meiji.
 The short story had previously been adapted as a 1938 theatrical film directed by Kumagai Hisatora and released by Toho, followed by three television adaptations broadcast in 1959, 1961, and 1993 before Fukasaku's production.
-Filming took place in 2003.

 Broadcast

 The television film was broadcast in Japan on the Fuji Television show Friday Entertainment at 9:00 p.m. on November 24, 1995.

 Video release

 The film was released on Region 1 DVD as part of the four-DVD collection 深作欣二監督 シリーズ1 (Fukasaku Kinji Works Vol.1) on Aug 23, 2003.
 The film was released on DVD in Japan by Japan Video Distribution (JVD) Co.
 Ltd. on January 24, 2004.
 A Director's Cut is available.
 The film is available from the library of the Humboldt University of Berlin, where it is recommended viewing for a lecture on Mori Ōgai within the Seminar for East Asian Studies.
 The Director's Cut of the film is available in the University of Hamburg library.